sdn3rd/scripts/README.md

-Random scripts used for organizing and moving stuff
+Random scripts used for organizing and moving stuff within Google Docs using AI agents